davidyakoub/Twine-Minigame-1/README.md

-I had a medium-effort time, my main problem was just not paying attention to wear I downloaded the game file.
+I had a medium-effort time, my main problem was just not paying attention to where I downloaded the game file.
 Again, I just didn't read the tutorials too carefully.